sculyi/sculyi.github.io/index.md

 # Latest News

+- Apr 16 2023, I have been approved to be an Associate Editor of the Journal of Intelligent and Fuzzy Systems (JIFS).

+- Apr 14 2023, I joined in Sichuan Youth Federation for Science and Technology.

 - Jan 11 2023, our paper entitled "**Speech recognition for air traffic control via feature learning and end-to-end training**"  has been accepted for publication in "*IEICE TRANSACTIONS ON INFORMATION AND SYSTEMS*".
 Congrat to Peng Fan and Dongyue!

 - Dec 17 2022, our paper entitled "**A Multi-view Attention based Spatial-temporal Network for Airport Arrival Flow Prediction**"  has been accepted for publication in "*Transportation Research Part E-Logistics and Transportation Review*".
 Congrat to Zhen Yan!